mpesavento/arg-mine/docs/extract_arguments.rst

 the ArgumenText API server.
 It returns the response objects from the `requests` module.

-The line with ``classify.process_responses`` parses the server responses, returning a pandas DataFrame for the document metadata (from `ClassifyMetadata`), and a pandas DataFrame for the sentence classification results (from `ClassifiedSentence`).
+The line with ``classify.process_responses`` parses the server responses, returning a pandas DataFrame for the document metadata (from `DocumentMetadata`), and a pandas DataFrame for the sentence classification results (from `ClassifiedSentence`).
 It also returns a list of the documents that returned a 404 (see `"Missing" documents`_ below) or the API was otherwise unable to process the request.